bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Stretch Problem

-The following exercises are optional, but we suggest that you tackle them if you're finish the MVP early.
+The following exercises are optional, but we suggest that you tackle them if you finish the MVP early.

 - validate that the game `title` is unique.
 If the client tries to create a duplicate game, return a status code 404 (Not Allowed).
 Write a test that checks for this.
 - add an `id` property to the game schema and write code in the server to increment it automatically.
 After implementing this functionality, you can then work the following: